Kendja/DockLight/README.md

 # Docklight
 Docklight is a lightweight Dock launcher for common Applications.

-Docklight” is a simple but effective dock launcher for GNOME 3 desktops e.g (cinnamon).
+Docklight” is a simple but effective dock launcher for GNOME desktops e.g (gnome, cinnamon, mate etc.).
 It supports a Preview from all open Applications.

 The “Docklight” preview allows more control over the opened windows.
 You can navigate to a specific window much easier.